SpawnsSinner/SpawnsSinner/README.md

 hypersharing yumeshipper w/ all f/os except Leon Kennedy, Ada Wong & swap!Niko Elliott
 I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
 ### island build limit whisper = block.
 I am already in a party and am not interested in leaving it.
+We generally stay away from slenderverse fans.
+We'll only ever sit in the creepypasta area with a close friend of Our system. **emh & mh fandom please still dni !!**

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact